-The Company's working capital surplus as at June 30, 2016, was \$286,211.
-This working capital surplus is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.
+The Company's working capital deficit as at December 31, 2016, was \$158,105.
+This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.

-The Company has taken the following steps to improve liquidity and working capital during 2015 and 2016:
+The Company has taken the following steps to improve liquidity and working capital during 2015-2016 and subsequently:

-- During June 2016, the Company raised \$330,000 by closing a non-brokered private placement it announced in a press release June 14, 2016.
+- On February 28, 2017, the Company raised \$400,000 with the closing of the non-brokered private placement the Company announced in a press release February 21, 2017 (The "Offering").
+Pursuant to the Offering, Arch issued 1,000,000 common shares priced at \$0.40 per common share (the "Common Shares").
+All Common Shares issued in connection with the Offering will be subject to a hold period of four months and one day from the closing date. - During June 2016, the Company raised \$330,000 by closing a non-brokered private placement it announced in a press release June 14, 2016.
 Pursuant to the terms of the private placement, Arch issued 660,000 Units at a price of \$0.50 per unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
 Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.50 per common share until 5:00PM EST on June 22, 2018. - During January 2015, the Company raised \$750,050 by closing a non-brokered private placement it announced in a press release January 8, 2015.
 Pursuant to the terms of the private placement, Arch issued 2,143,000 Units at a price of \$0.35 per unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
 Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.70 per common share until 5:00PM EST on January 13, 2017. - Company management has secured loans from a director and a shareholder of the Company.
-The outstanding amount is approximately \$332,837 as at June 30, 2016.
-During January, 2015 the Company agreed to extend this loan to mature on January 15, 2017 and agreed to pay 6% per annum paid semi-annually on these funds.
+The outstanding amount is approximately \$334,164 as at September 30, 2016.
+During January, 2015 the Company agreed to pay 6% per annum paid semi-annually on these funds.
 These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.
-The funds were also used to restructure the Company and complete the transactions that led to the formation of Arch Biopartners Inc. on May 7, 2010.